 Cycle of Operation

-To clarify the proposed enhancement (now largely implemented), consider the following cycle of operation.
+To clarify the proposed enhancement, consider the following cycle of operation.

 If a metadata cache image is desired, the HDF5 file is opened (or created) with a new FAPL (File Access Property List) property indicating that the contents of the metadata cache should be written to an image on file close, instead of the usual processing in which dirty entries are written back to their assigned locations in the file and clean entries are simply discarded.